shsdk/shcf/readme.txt

 WHAT IS SHCF?

-  It is a lightweight shell scripting framework for bash which means, it lets you concetrate more on bash shell scripting, not on how to use the framework.
+  It is Shell Scripting Development Kit (ShSDK) that currently supports bash.
+  ShCF gives you the ability to develop shell scripts in bash in a lightweight manner, meaning, you can concentrate on the core logic of your scripts, NOT on how you would use the framework.
+ShCF is learnable in an hour, provided you already know how to do shell scripting and programming.

-  In the near future, it would even allow you to make standalone bash shell script.
+  In the near future, it would even allow you to make standalone bash shell scripts.

 QUICK GUIDE: